 In fact, 99% Invisible has put together a delightful podcast that explores the origins of the couch as a tool in Freud's psychoanalysis work.
 You can listen to Episode 169, Freud's Couch here.
-Given the impact that a comfortable couch has had on the practice of psychiatry, here is why a comfortable couch matters and the features that make for a comfortable couch.
+Given the impact that a comfortable couch has had on the practice of psychiatry, we thought it would be fun to shed light on why a comfortable couch matters and the components that make for a cozy (and contemplative) sit.

 The History of Freud’s Couch

 When Freud began the work that he later became famous for, he wasn't the only hypnotist that used couches.
 However, his decision to use a couch was because he wasn't a very good hypnotist.
-At first, during hypnosis sessions with his patients, he had trouble getting them to relax and he would often interrupt them as they talked with his theories.
-However, after a while he realized that if he just listened, the patients will let their guard down and start to share their most intimate thoughts and feelings.
+At first, during hypnosis sessions with his patients, he had trouble getting them to relax and he would often interrupt them (awkward much?).
+However, after a while he realized that if he just listened, the patients would let their guard down and start to share their most intimate thoughts and feelings.

 Freud's original couch is actually on display even today at his home in London.
 The couch had been shipped to London from Vienna after he fled the Nazis in 1938.
 For him the look wasn't crucial, but it had to be the most comfortable couch possible.